-Feedback given to reporting concern: member of staff Information shared with any other staff?
+Your name: Your signature: Your position in school: Date and time of this recording: Action and response of designated safeguarding lead / headteacher Feedback given to member of staff reporting concern: Information shared with any other staff?
 If so, what information was shared and what was the rationale for this?
-Name: D ate: